hyperledger-archives/composer/packages/composer-website/jekylldocs/getting-started/using-playground-locally.md

 ## What's next?

-* Now that you have the playground running locally and connected to a running instance of {{site.data.conrefs.hlf_full}} you might want to [use the developer tools to begin developing and using your own business networks](../getting-started/development-tools.html).
-* If you're looking for a tutorial on using Playground, try [running a car auction with the Playground](../tutorials/playground-guide.html).
+* Take a tutorial on using Playground, and try [running a car auction with the Playground](../tutorials/playground-guide.html).